ftick/bp5000/README.md

 A tournament bracket software supporting arbitrary high elimination. meaning it supports triple elimination, quad elim etc as well as single & double.

+### What it does
+ - bracket generation and viewing
+ - supports arbitrarily high elimination
+ - match reporting

+### What it doesn't do (yet)
+ - projected bracket by seed
+ - support for match scores (ex 3-1)
+ - player placing when bracket is complete
+ - bracket saving/loading
+ - reseeding players in losers to avoid rematches

+### What it will never do
+ - manage setups / timeslots etc.
+ - support other formats like round robin

 ### Dependencies
 Python==3.6.1